The Complete Restaurant Guide to Getting Found on Google in 2026

 Distance: Are You Close Enough to the Searcher?

 Distance is partly out of your control—you can’t change how close someone is to your restaurant when they search for food.
 But optimization can increase the size of the area Google includes your restaurant in for “near me” searches.
 Do this part wrong and you’re likely to only show up if a diner is searching when they’re right next to your restaurant.
-Do it right and you can grow that radius significantly and show up when someone searches from just about anywhere in your town.
+Do it right and you can grow that radius significantly.

 Prominence: Does Google Know and Trust Your Business?